-Georgetown Prep is commited to building a collaborative relationship with prospective families as they plan for the financial realities associated with their son's high school education.
+Georgetown Prep is committed to building a collaborative relationship with prospective and current families as they plan for the financial realities associated with their son's high school education.
 Prep does not offer academic or athletic scholarships, reserving all aid for those who have a demonstrated financial need.
 The decision to apply for financial aid has no bearing on the admissions process.
 Admissions decisions are need blind.
-About 26% of Prep students receive financial aid with an average grant of $15,000.
-Please refer to the information below through the process of applying for financial aid.
+About 26% of Prep students receive financial aid with an average grant of $19,000.
+Please refer to the information below to guide you through the financial aid process.

 Applying for Financial Aid

-- Apply on time.
+Apply on time.
 This is the most important thing you can do to increase your chances of receiving an aid award.
 If you think there is any chance your family will choose Georgetown Prep, apply for financial aid at the same time you apply for admission.
-DO NOT wait until your son is admitted to apply for financial aid.
+Please do not wait until your son is admitted to apply for financial aid.
 Often financial aid funds are spoken for at this point.

 Financial Aid Process

 Gather important information to submit to TADS, including: